bennavita/Portfolio-Website/src/content/work/python-datascience.md

   - VData Visualization
   - Process Automation
 ---

-### Enlightening Your Decisions with Python
+### Inform your decisions with Python

-I am a Python expert specialized in data science, with a deep mastery of essential libraries such as Pandas, Numpy, Matplotlib, and Seaborn.

-These tools are at the heart of my approach for analyzing complex data sets, enabling me to transform large volumes of raw data into clear and accurate information.
-My expertise is not limited to data manipulation; it also extends to creating both aesthetically pleasing and functional data visualizations, facilitating understanding and decision-making based on robust analysis.
+The tools Pandas, Numpy, Matplotlib and Seaborn are at the heart of my approach to analyzing complex datasets, allowing me to transform large volumes of raw data into clear insights.
+My expertise is not limited to data manipulation; it also extends to creating data visualizations that are both aesthetic and functional.

+#### I like puzzles
+I am well aware that data analysis is a discipline where learning must be regular and I continue my learning to further integrate mathematics into my analyses.

+- Here are some recently worked concepts:

+1. Dijkstra's algorithm
+2. Diophantine Equations
+3. Sequences by induction
+4. Hash tables

+#### Specialized in financial data

-In addition to my technical skills, my background as a pricing analyst has endowed me with a strong understanding of financial data.
+My training and background as a pricing analyst have equipped me with a strong understanding of financial data.

-This experience allows me to approach financial challenges with a unique perspective, incorporating rigorous quantitative analyses to glean relevant insights.
 Interested in the world of cryptocurrencies, I am continually on the lookout for new performance indicators, always seeking to refine my analysis models to stay at the forefront in this rapidly evolving field.

-My combination of data science and financial skills, coupled with my curiosity and commitment to innovation, makes me a potential partner for any organization looking to leverage the potential of data for making informed decisions.